 Please start with a very important safety device in your vehicle: Buckle up.
-See "Safety Belts" in the Index.
+See Safety Belts: They Are for Everyone on page 1-11.

 Defensive driving really means "be ready for anything."
 On city streets, rural roads or freeways, it means "always expect the unexpected."